 Also, the BB’s calling range is likely to be inelastic in this spot.
-Hands like KJo will usually be folded regardless of the bet size because such combinations have terrible playability over later streets and are drawing nearly dead against our value hands.
+Hands like QJo and 65s will usually be folded regardless of the bet size because such hands have terrible playability on later streets.
+Not to mention they are drawing nearly dead against our value hands.

 When your value betting range is vulnerable to being outdrawn, you should use a larger bet size.
 This strategy has three notable benefits:

-- Large bet sizes allow you to extract more value and build a pot when you have a strong hand
+- Large bet sizes allow you to build the pot when you have a strong hand.

 - Large bet sizes generate more fold equity, making your bluffs more effective